1x12HD/how-to-reset-not-interested-list-on-steam-using-javascript/README.md

 ## How to Use the Steam 'Not Interested' List Clearing Tool
 Welcome to the Steam 'Not Interested' List Clearing Tool!
 This tool allows you to easily clear games from your 'Not Interested' list on the Steam platform.
 Follow the simple steps below to get started.

+_This is originally from Kevin Yew (Thanks!), but I have cleaned it up, added more in-depth code, and included the latest version._

 ## Prerequisites
 A Modern Web Browser: You can use Google Chrome, Microsoft Edge, or Mozilla Firefox for this tool.